 In medium saucepan, combine almond milk, cider and 1/2 cup water, and bring to a boil.
 Immediately stir in oats, and add cooked quinoa, grated apple and cinnamon.
 Simmer gently for 15 minutes, stirring several times during the first 10 minutes, then frequently during the final 5 minutes to minimize sticking.

 Divide porridge among 3 bowls.
 Drizzle 1 teaspoon of maple syrup over each serving.
-Sprinkle on 1 tablespoon of the flax seed, if using.
+Sprinkle 1 tablespoon of flax seed over each serving, if using.
 Serve immediately.

 Makes 3 servings (2½ cups total).

 Per serving: 261 calories, 5 g total fat (<1 g saturated fat), 47 g carbohydrate